 It is easy to look at our boy now and forget some of the struggles we have faced.
 It is easy to block out that the only time I ever took him to the mall was at Christmas to see Santa, and this was made obvious to me when he asked to see Santa at the mall in the middle of the summer.
 H thought the Jolly Old Soul was there year round – and had seen no evidence to prove otherwise.

-It is important to look back, to take account, and to consider how far our little guy has come.
+It is important to look back, to take account, and to consider how far our son has come.
 It is important to consider and celebrate the accomplishments and appreciate the thousands of hours that H and our team have put into supporting the development of his language and processing skills, his reading and writing skills, his social understanding, his self-regulation strategies, awareness and skills, and … (the list is long).
 This child has worked so hard to be where he is, and with the love and support of our family and friends and interventionists and therapists and neighbours and daycare providers and Community Living Services and therapeutic riding and doctor and play therapist and speech and language pathologist and school teachers and education assistants and pediatrician and cub scout leaders and support groups and social play groups and even our dog, he has made amazing developments.

 If you don’t look back – you might take for granted how far you’ve come…